ghost368/ghost368.github.io/linux_tutorial.md

 	- now the file should appear in file Properties -> Open with, etc

 * to set default application for a file type go to any such file's Properties -> Open with -> set as default

+* to go to pure terminal mode before reboot/login : press Ctrl+Alt+F1 (can be any key from F1 to F7 depending on the system, try different ones)